TIK-NFL/ilias-oc-plugin/migration-guide-1.0.0.md

 2. Configure Opencast as described in the readme:
     - external API
     - URL Signing
-    - API User
+    - API User (The API user should also have the role `ROLE_ADMIN`, because the old plugin version requires it)
-3. Add the role `ROLE_USER_{OPENCASTUSER}` to all existing series and episodes created by the plugin (and remove the old role, which is the Ilias user login name)
+3. Add the role `ROLE_USER_{OPENCASTUSER}` to all existing series created by the plugin (and remove the old role, which is the Ilias user login name)
+   Use the "Update Event permissions" button to apply the change to the episodes as well.
 4. All existing episodes must be republished to the api channel, this can take some time.
    So you can use a workflow to publish to the api channel and the old Ilias publication channel at the same time to serve the old plugin version.
    Api channel publications: